ITPNYU/clock-club/readme.md

 #### Mechanical parts

-* [McMaster telescoping tubing](http://www.mcmaster.com/#aluminum-telescoping-tubing/=12kupe5) for multiple concentric rotating shafts (but thin walled)
+* [McMaster telescoping tubing](http://www.mcmaster.com/#aluminum-telescoping-tubing/=12kupe5) for multiple concentric rotating shafts (but thin walled).
+Brass also available.
 * [Concentric turntable bearings](http://www.aliexpress.com/item-img/18-450mm-Turntable-Bearing-Swivel-Plate-Lazy-Susan-New-Great-For-Mechanical-Projects/1586614309.html) like these might be helpful in astronimical mechanisms.
 Also available through [VXB](http://www.vxb.com/Hardware-Turntables-Lazy-Susans-Online-s/246.htm)
 * [Klockit](http://www.klockit.com/) has raw clock parts.
+* The [Takane](https://www.clockparts.com/time-and-tide-movement/) tide clock adds a reduction stage to the output of a more-or-less standard mechanism.
+It consists of a stack of gears in the ratio 57:58:59, thus reducing a 12 hour period (solar half-day) to 12h+25.2m (lunar half-day, tidal period).
+The 58 tooth gear is visible hanging below the main assembly.
+By running this mechanism at half speed, the hour hand corresponds to sun position and tide hand to moon position.
+Alternately, it may be possible to add the tide stage to an existing 24-hour movement for the same effect.

+#### Faces/Dials

+* Laser etching powder-coated parts - laser removes paint.
+* The opposite - laser fixes paint to part.
+Brand name?